SquareSquash/web/doc/README_FOR_APP.md

 In addition to the usual helpers (in `app/helpers`), there are view mixins under `app/views/additions` that simplify view coding.

-Embedded code snippets are all rendered using the {ProjectsController#context}
+Embedded code snippets are all rendered using the `ProjectsController#context` action.
-action.
 This action loads the appropriate file and revision from the Git repository and returns a snippet plus the name of the SyntaxHighlighter brush to use.
 The brush is determined from the file name/extension; the mapping can be